blackpuppy/docs/en/views.rst

 to the current view.

 You can nest extended views as many times as necessary.
 Each view can extend another view if desired.
 Each parent view will get the previous view's content as the ``content`` block.

 .. note::

     You should avoid using ``content`` as a block name in your application.
-    CakePHP uses this for un-captured content in extended views.
+    CakePHP uses this for uncaptured content in extended views.

 .. _view-blocks: